moonpiedumplings/moonpiedumplings.github.io/playground/local-llm/index.md

 Ollama worked, for the most part.
 Unfortunately, Llama.cpp is more performant, so that is why I tried below.

+I have since given up on Llama.cpp (see below), and I am currently trying Ollama again.

+The

 ## Llama.cpp